babbleberry/rpi4-osdev/part10-multicore/README.md

 }
 ```

 Phew!
 That's it for the bootloader code.
-If you use this new bootloader with no further code changes, it should work as before.
-But we need to go on to implement the signalling required to execute code on the secondary cores.
+If you use this new bootloader with your existing code, the RPi4 should boot and run as before.
+We now need to go on to implement the signalling required to execute code on these secondary cores which are now at our disposal.

 _Note: this is not particularly robust/safe right now e.g. all secondary cores will share the same stack - BEWARE!_